Bachelor of Medical Imaging

 Join one of the strongest growth areas within the health sector* with Deakin's Bachelor of Medical Imaging.
 Gain the latest knowledge in medical radiation science and develop your skills in imaging modalities such as general radiography, computed tomography (CT), angiography and magnetic resonance imaging (MRI).
 You will learn authentically in our world-class medical imaging labs, which have the same capabilities used in real medical imaging clinics.

-Clinical placements each semester start right from your first year and are based in metro, rural and regional settings.
-You will gain valuable clinical practice in clinical centres and hospitals, and in our medical imaging training unit, giving you diverse experience and skills that ensure you graduate career-ready and eligible for registration as a Medical Radiation Practitioner (diagnostic radiographer).
+Deakin is the only Victorian university where clinical placements start in your first semester and are based in metro, rural and regional settings.
+You will gain valuable clinical practice in clinical centres and hospitals, and in our medical imaging training unit, giving you diverse experience and skills that ensure you graduate career ready and eligible for registration as a Medical Radiation Practitioner (diagnostic radiographer).

 Want to gain the knowledge and clinical expertise to launch your career as a registered diagnostic radiographer?